-If walking in a forest leaves one so full of existential goodness then why go back inside?
+If walking in a forest leaves one so full of existential goodness then why do we have an indoors?
 What is it we need buildings to do?

-Pallasmaa is being deliberately obtuse about this in order to rephrase the old architecture vs. buildings divide again: buildings keep you warm, comfy and alive, architecture caters to your existential self.
-Again, you can see why this book is popular in schools of architecture.
+I feel Pallasmaa is being deliberately obtuse in order to rephrase the old architecture vs. buildings divide again: buildings keep you warm, comfy and alive, architecture caters to your existential self.
+I can understand why this book is popular in schools of architecture.
 Pallasmaa only mentions the thermal response of the skin once, and even then obliquely, on page 16.

-Pallasmaa’s conception of skin is finger-centric even though our skin is our largest sense in terms of area and absolutely vital stopping us dying of chills and fevers.
-In ignoring this essential role of the skin, Pallasmaa is extending the old building vs. architecture prejudice to our sense of touch.
+Pallasmaa’s conception of skin is finger-centric even though our skin is our largest sense in terms of area and absolutely vital for stopping us dying of chills and fevers.
+In ignoring this essential role of the skin, Pallasmaa extends the old building vs. architecture prejudice to our sense of touch.
 Skin may only keep us alive but touch makes us feel alive.
-No good can come of the postmodern predeliction for the representation of a thing to be more important than the thing itself.
+No good can come of the postmodern predilection for the representation of a thing to be more important than the thing itself.

 The field of visual aesthetics is sticky enough.
 We don’t have the slightest idea what it is that needs to be countered or balanced by a complementary aesthetics of touch.
 Surely our senses have evolved to alert us to different dimensions of the same entity?
 Should we even trust all five senses if they send complementary information?
 The flower that looks beautiful for a reason may smell vile for a reason.
 All our senses work in tandem and make their own contributions when occupied doing something actively useful like driving or, if you must, hunting.
 It’s not necessarily true for decadent pursuits like aesthetic pleasure.